 Surprisingly, this isn’t Peter Davison’s favourite ‘Doctor Who’ story as his favourite is ‘The Caves of Androzani’.
 Peter hates this story, according to Sarah and on the DVD commentary of ‘Black Orchid’.
-This rather disappointed me as this is the only time Peter gets to played cricket in ‘Doctor Who’.
+This rather disappointed me, as this was the only time Peter gets to play cricket in ‘Doctor Who’.

 Other TV stories I like from the Fifth Doctor era also include ‘The Visitation’; ‘Earthshock’; ‘Arc of Infinity’; ‘The Five Doctors’; ‘Resurrection of the Daleks’ and ‘The Caves of Androzani’.